 These assertions of Abdu’l-Baha’s unique character are articles of faith, teachings Baha’is accept because they are Baha’i doctrine.
 But we can also look beyond doctrine at the man Himself to see with our own eyes the additional ways in which He was unique.
 We can see by accounts that the way people reacted and responded to His personality made Him unique.
 The way He interpreted scripture made Him a unique figure within the Faith as well as across the world.
 Just as He left the Holy Land and traveled throughout Europe and America, He made the Faith accessible to the Western mind.
 He did this by accentuating the rational and logical appeal to this audience, but He did it without turning His back on the mystical.

 In fact, we can see Him brilliantly bridging two different, sometimes even polar, worlds — the scientific and the religious, and tempering each to pare away their excesses so that they might be able to meet in the middle.
 He exhorted the West to eschew its obsession with materialism and remember that we are spiritual beings first and foremost.
 And He exhorted the East to eschew its religious fanaticism and realize that the advancement of material civilization — through things like the rule of law and universal education — was necessary for spiritual advancement as well.
-He bound the two words together for an emerging age to meet its unique need, telling all who would listen that the clash between science and religion represented a false choice, that science without religion led to soulless materialism, and that divorcing religion from science led to superstitious nonsense.
+He bound the two worlds together for an emerging age to meet its unique need, telling all who would listen that the clash between science and religion represented a false choice, that science without religion led to soulless materialism, and that divorcing religion from science led to superstitious nonsense.

 In logic, the existence of good implies the existence — somewhere — of the perfect.
 Abdu’l-Baha was the exemplar of the perfect Baha’i life.
 And in His unique example, God shows us the good of which mortal human beings are capable.